-Collaboration is key and and the practice always undertakes an extended research period on any project before undertaking a design phase.
+Collaboration with our clients is key and and the practice always undertakes an extended research period on any project before undertaking a design phase.
 MAY works between workshops, writing and designing.

 Telephone +44 (0) 7855 012858